 The on-going process of pushing Manhattan's shoreline outward via landfilling commenced in the seventeenth century and continues today.
-The earliest documented episode of landfilling in Marginal Street, within the project site between West 40th and West 46th Streets, dates to between 1885 and 1902 (Bromley 1879; Robinson 1885; Bromley 1902; Figure 4).
+The earliest documented episode of landfilling in Marginal Street, within the project site between West 46th and West 59th Streets, dates to between 1885 and 1902 (Bromley 1879; Robinson 1885; Bromley 1902; Figure 4).
+Most of the project site in this section is located west of the landfill on top of a fairly recent outboard platform.